 Non-majors can obtain a minor in biology.
 Please see the Course Catalog Major Requirements.

 The Biological Diving minor requires that students complete SCUBA certification as well as a selection of upper level biology courses.
-Many of these courses provide opportunities for travel to sites like St. Lucia for diving experience.
+Many of these courses provide opportunities for travel to sites like St. Lucia and Belize for diving experience.

 = required field

 Your email was sent successfully.
 Thank you for contacting me.